redzhx/knowledge-garden/Sources/Articles/markdownload/How I Write My Newsletter With Obsidian .md

 As can be seen in the image, I have a QuickAdd Template choice that

 - creates the note with the template mentioned earlier
 - gives the note a file name of the format "Newsletter Week {{DATE:ww yyyy}}", which becomes "Newsletter Week 08 2022", for example
 - creates the note in the "outputs/newsletters" folder
 - appends a link to the note in the currently open file
 - and then, it opens the newly created newsletter note.

 Yeah.
 I don't want to do that manually every time I want to write my newsletter.
 I'd rather focus on actually writing it.

 But!
-I actually usually create the note by... capturing to it?
+I actually usually create the note by… capturing to it?

 ## Capturing to the newsletter notes